Outdoor Discoveries

 Burbage Edge from Axe Edge, Buxton, Derbyshire

-As I was crossing Axe Edge Moor, the declining height of the sun could not be missed and it was a reminder of the coming end of the day.
-Looking to me right, I thought that I was making out the trig point marking the top of the hill and looking straight ahead drew my eyes towards the dropping down of the A54 as it approached Buxton.
+As I was crossing Axe Edge Moor, the declining height of the sun could not be missed; it was a reminder of the coming end of the day.
+Looking to me right, I thought that I was making out the trig point marking the top of the hill, and looking straight ahead drew my eyes towards the descent of the A54 as it approached Buxton.
 That told me that my walking destination for the day wasn’t so far away, a reassuring thought at that point in the day.

 Travel Arrangements